NTTLimitedRD/plumbery/docs/tutorial.sql.master.slave.rst

 Please note that in this example both servers are exposed to public Internet.
 In the real life this would probably not be the case, since database would be accessed by application servers from within private back-end networks.

-Some notes on directives used in these fittings plan:

-``appliance: 'Ubuntu 14'`` - By default plumbery selects a bare Ubuntu image to create new nodes.
-This directive allows you to pick up an image available from the CloudControl library.
-You can prefer Linux node for some usages, and Windows for other usages.
-Plumbery is happy with any mix.

-``running: always`` - The only way to stop the master database is either to shut it down from the CloudControl web interface, or from within a ssh session.
-Plumbery is prevented to stop this node, always.

-``accept:`` - Since firewalls prevent traffic across networks by default, there is a need to list trusted sources of packets for each network.
-This is the purpose of this directive.
-In this case, we are accepting traffic from a network at another location, for example: ``EU7::databases``.

 Deployment commands
 -------------------